Chart Color Schemes

 Household Composition

-Ararat features high concentrations of lone person households, with a fairly typical median household size
+Ararat features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 62.7% of all households, including 20.2% couples with children, 29.1% couples without children, and 12.2% single parent families.
-Non-family households constitute the remaining 37.3%, with lone person households at 34.1% and group households comprising 3.1%.
-The median household size is 2.2 people, which aligns with the average for the Rest of Vic.
+Family households account for 62.7 percent of all households, including 20.2 percent couples with children, 29.1 percent couples without children, and 12.2 percent single parent families.
+Non-family households make up the remaining 37.3 percent, with lone person households at 34.1 percent and group households comprising 3.1 percent of the total.
+The median household size is 2.2 people, which is smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households